terminal-labs/lektor-theme-terminal/README.md

 Create a `contents.lr` content file pointing to index.html, using a none model

 Optionally turn on add Disqus Comments on the blog posts with lektor-disqus-comments plugin.
-Configure it with [this](https://github.com/lektor/lektor-disqus-comments#lektor-disqus-comments)
+Configure it with [this](https://github.com/lektor/lektor-disqus-comments#lektor-disqus-comments).
+Also optionally you can have an Atom RSS feed setup for the blog, with the lektor-atom plugin.

 Add params in the `.lektorproject file`